May 25, 2026

 Student Accounts

-On-Campus and Online (first two courses each semester) $90 per credit hour
+On-Campus and Online (up to two courses and related lab each semester) $90 per semester hour

-On-Campus and Online (additional courses each semester) $1,025 per credit hour
+On-Campus and Online (additional courses each semester) $1,025 per semester hour

 Off-Site (High School) $310 per course